Consumer medicine information

 Your doctor may want to take special care if you have any of these conditions.

-Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-• calcium channel blockers, medicines used to treat high blood pressure, angina and other heart conditions such as verapamil, diltiazem, nifedipine
+• calcium channel blockers - medicines used to treat high blood pressure, angina and other heart conditions, such as verapamil, diltiazem, nifedipine

-• digoxin, a medicine used to treat heart failure
+• digoxin - a medicine used to treat heart failure

 • medicines for migraines such as ergotamine, dihydroergotamine, rizatriptan